moondance-labs/tanssi-docs/learn/framework/architecture.md

 ## Client-Runtime Communication {: #client-runtime-communication }

-As previously described, the two main components of a Substrate node (the core client and the runtime) have a clear separation of concerns, and more than that, at a lower level, their binary representation and execution environments are different: while the node is compiled to be installed and run in a specific platform (be it Linux x64 or any other), the ContainerChain runtime is compiled to a wasm format that is platform-agostic and runs in an isolated execution environment.
+As previously described, the two main components of a Substrate node (the core client and the runtime) have a clear separation of concerns.
+Beyond the functional responsibilities, at a lower level, their binary representation and execution environments are different: while the node is compiled to be installed and run in a specific platform (be it Linux x64 or any other), the ContainerChain runtime is compiled to a wasm format that is platform-agostic and runs in an isolated execution environment.

  Bearing in mind the separated execution environments, all the communication between the node client and the runtime occurs through a limited and well-defined interface allowing the necessary operations such as: